 - 1/4 cup blanched French green beans, cut into half or thirds

 - 1 jar artichoke hearts in water, drained and chopped

-- 1/2 red onion, diced
+- 1/2 small red onion, diced

 - 2 tablespoons parsley, finely chopped